discordianfish/oauth-proxy/README.md

-  -approval-prompt string: OAuth approval_prompt (default "force") -authenticated-emails-file string: authenticate against emails via file (one per line) -basic-auth-password string: the password to set when passing the HTTP Basic Auth header -client-id string: the OAuth Client ID: ie: "123456.apps.googleusercontent.com" -client-secret string: the OAuth Client Secret -config string: path to config file
+  -approval-prompt string: OAuth approval_prompt (default "force") -authenticated-emails-file string: authenticate against emails via file (one per line) -basic-auth-password string: the password to set when passing the HTTP Basic Auth header -bypass-auth-except-for value: provide authentication ONLY for request paths under proxy-prefix and those that match the given regex (may be given multiple times).
+Cannot be set with -skip-auth-regex
+  -bypass-auth-for value: alias for -skip-auth-regex -client-id string: the OAuth Client ID: ie: "123456.apps.googleusercontent.com" -client-secret string: the OAuth Client Secret -config string: path to config file